A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 Optimism says things will work out.
 It’s a disposition — warm, helpful, but ultimately passive.
 Optimism doesn’t require adversity.
 It floats above it.

-Duke women’s basketball coach Kara Lawson captured something close to this in a talk she gave her players that went viral — over 8 million views and counting.
-Her message was simple and eye-opening in the best way: we all wait for life to get easier, but it never does.
+Duke women’s basketball coach Kara Lawson captured something close to this in a talk.
+She gave her players a message that went viral.
+It has over 8 million views and counting.
+Her message was simple.
+It was also eye-opening in the best way.
+We all wait for life to get easier, but it never does.
 What changes is you.
 You handle hard better.

 That’s exactly right.
 Adversity doesn’t go away.
 You get better at meeting it.
-In my experience, the meeting — the act of showing up with self-discipline when the hard thing is right in front of you — is precisely where hope is made.
+In my experience, the meeting is precisely where hope is made.
+It involves showing up with self-discipline when the hard thing is right in front of you.

 I don’t think you get to real hope without real adversity.
 The cheap version, the kind that pretends everything is fine, isn’t hope.
 It’s avoidance with better branding.